google/rekall/docs/Manual/Plugins/Windows/Services.md

 args: {hive-offsets: 'A list of hive offsets as found by hivelist.
 If not provided
     we call hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)

-    ', hive_regex: A regex to filter hive names.If not provided we use all hives.}
+    ', hive_regex: A regex to filter hive names.If not provided we use all hives.,
+  verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 =
+    noisy. (type: IntParser)

+    * Default: 1'}
 class_name: Services
 epydoc: rekall.plugins.windows.registry.printkey.Services-class.html
 layout: plugin